Ali bin Samikh al-Marri: Research

-Dr. Ali Bin Samikh Al-Marri has written a number of research papers on human rights, including "Philosophical Thought and the Values of the Major Revolutions as a Source of Human Rights", "Eliminating Child Labour by Applying it to Some Arab States", "The Principle of The Prohibition of Forced Labour", "International Protection of Human Rights During Armed Conflicts and Under Occupation", "The Impact of International and Regional Transformations on The Gulf Cooperation Council", "The Legal Status of Jerusalem", "Sierra Leone From Slavery to The Civil War", "Egyptian-Sudanese Water Relations", "State Functions Under Individualist Direction", "The Determinants of Qatar's Foreign Policy" and "The Political and Constitutional Development of The State of Qatar Under The Permanent Constitution".
+Dr. Ali Bin Samikh al-Marri has written a number of research papers on human rights, including "Philosophical Thought and the Values of the Major Revolutions as a Source of Human Rights", "Eliminating Child Labour by Applying it to Some Arab States", "The Principle of The Prohibition of Forced Labour", "International Protection of Human Rights During Armed Conflicts and Under Occupation", "The Impact of International and Regional Transformations on The Gulf Cooperation Council", "The Legal Status of Jerusalem", "Sierra Leone From Slavery to The Civil War", "Egyptian-Sudanese Water Relations", "State Functions Under Individualist Direction", "The Determinants of Qatar's Foreign Policy" and "The Political and Constitutional Development of The State of Qatar Under The Permanent Constitution".

-Al-Marri's role as Qatar's Labour Minister
+Role as Qatar's Labour Minister

-Ali bin Samikh Al Marri is the Qatari Minister of Labour and former chairman of the National Human Rights Committee (NHRC) in.
+Ali bin Samikh al-Marri is the Qatari Minister of Labour and former chairman of the National Human Rights Committee (NHRC) in.
 He has been involved in leading efforts to reform the treatment of migrant workers in the country, particularly in the construction industry.
 These efforts have focused on improving working and living conditions of migrant workers in Qatar and, increasing transparency and accountability, and addressing issues of labor exploitation.
-Since he assumed his position as the labour minister, Al Marri has intensified efforts in ensuring the protection of workers.
+Since he assumed his position as the labour minister, al-Marri has intensified efforts in ensuring the protection of workers.

 His Excellency the Minister of Labour has overall responsibility for all Ministry of Labour issues, including: